zarusz/Training_IoT/README.md

 WiFi not connected.
 ```

-Then when you plug the router in the program will work fine again.
-The `WiFi` class joins the network once available.
+However, when you plug the router back the program will work fine again.
+The `WiFi` class automatically joins the network once available.

 #### Reference